-- 2 oz./55 g. unsalted butter
+- 2 ounces/55 g unsalted butter

-- 2 oz./55 g. all-purpose flour
+- 2 ounces/55 g all-purpose flour

-- 1 pint/470 ml. whole fat milk
+- 1 pint/470 ml whole fat milk

 - 2 cloves

-- Tiny pinch nutmeg (freshly grated)
+- Pinch nutmeg (freshly grated)

 - 1/2 cinnamon stick

-- 5 tbsp. dark rum
+- 5 tablespoons dark rum

-Raise the heat slightly and beat the flour into the butter using a wooden spoon to create a thick paste (aka roux).
+Raise the heat slightly and beat the flour into the butter using a wooden spoon to create a thick paste (also knowm as a roux).
 Cook for about 1 minute, taking care to make sure the paste does not burn.

 In a separate saucepan, put the milk and spices and gently warm through, but do not boil.

-Using a hand whisk, vigorously whisk the sauce until you have a smooth, thick and glossy sauce; this will take at least 3 minutes, maybe even a little longer if you aren’t vigorous enough.
-While whisking, do take care to move the sauce around on the base of the pan to prevent it sticking, or worse still, burning.
+Using a hand whisk, vigorously whisk the sauce until it's smooth, thick, and glossy; this will take at least 3 minutes, maybe even a little longer if you aren’t vigorous enough.
+While whisking, do take care to move the sauce around on the base of the pan to prevent it sticking, or worse, burning.